 - "'I have perused her well': The Hypersexualisation of Anne Boleyn in Shakespeare and Fletcher's All Is True and Showtime's The Tudors."
 Ethical Appropriation in Shakespearean Performance, Edited by Louise Geddes, Kathryn Santos, and Geoffrey Way.
 Edinburgh University Press, 2024.

 - "Seeing Race in the Newberry Archives."
 The Newberry Magazine, Fall / Winter 2023, No. 21.

 - "California Love: Race and Romance."
 The Sundial, ACMRS Press.
 5 April 2022.

 - "A Seat at the Table."
 The Sundial, ACMRS Press.
 15 October 2019.

-- Edited Chapter, "Playing as Literate Practice: Humanism and the Exclusion of Women Performers by the London Professional Stages," written by Maura Giles-Watson.
-New Directions in Medieval Manuscript Studies and Reading Practices, Essays in Honor of Derek Pearsall, edited by Kathryn Kerby Fulton, John J. Thompson, and Sarah Beachle.
-2014.
+- Invited reader for, Maura Giles-Watson, "Playing as Literate Practice: Humanism and the Exclusion of Women Performers by the London Professional Stages," in New Directions in Medieval Manuscript Studies and Reading Practices, Essays in Honor of Derek Pearsall, edited by Kathryn Kerby-Fulton, John J. Thompson, and Sarah Beachle.
+University of Notre Dame Press, 2014.